Playhead scrolling options

 In this mode, the playhead stays locked at the far left of the page while the music scrolls behind it.

 To activate this view, you music be in Horizontal layout.
-Click the gear box in the lower right and check the box for “Keep playhead at left of screen.”
+In the Settings panel, find “Playhead style” and check the box for “Keep playhead at left of screen.”